hfchen20/foamMooring/docs/utilities.md

 Two options are available to visualize the mooring lines simulated by MoorDyn:

 1. post-processing MoorDyn lines output after runtime, and
-2. generating VTK files during runtime.
+2. generating VTK files (legacy format or XML format) during runtime.

+### Legacy VTK
 Detailed steps for option 1 are:

 - Write VTK files `mooringN.vtk` for mooring lines where `N` denotes a time sequence number.